joaogsilva/teste/Capacity_Plan_v1.md

 No matter which methodology you choose, experiment during both peak and non-peak workload periods to get an accurate understanding of what the service can handle.

 ## How to use the plan

-The use of the plan occurs through the Capacity_Planning_vLive spreadsheet, composed of a series of quantitative items whose completion is divided into two moments, which are better detailed below.
+The use of the plan occurs through the Capacity_Planning_vLive spreadsheet, composed of a series of quantitative items whose completion is divided into two moments, the capacity planning and the capacity expansion planning, which are better detailed below.

 ### 1st moment
-Some requirements estimated according to the implemented architecture for the service to work properly should be pointed out.
-The items of this moment are identified by the column "Moment" (1st moment) in the spreadsheet and also at the end of this document.
+At the Capacity Planning moment, some requirements estimated according to the implemented architecture for the service to work properly should be pointed out.
+The items of this moment are identified by the column "Moment" (Capacity Planning) in the spreadsheet and also at the end of this document.

 ### 2nd moment

-In the second moment, the current free capacity of the service (from the adopted methodology), the target free capacity and the expected workload growth until the date for next capacity planning must be determined.
+At the Capacity Expansion Planning moment, the current free capacity of the service (from the adopted methodology), the target free capacity and the expected workload growth until the date for next capacity planning must be determined.
 From these data, the quantities of each resource to be added to the service are calculated and predicted.
-The items of this moment are identified by the column "Moment" (2nd moment) in the spreadsheet.
+The items of this moment are identified by the column "Moment" (Capacity Expansion Planning) in the spreadsheet.

 ## 1st moment items